Managing your Board of Directors in a way that they are informed, effective, and engaged is a priority for any nonprofit leader.

 The Board plays a governance role, helping steer the agency from a policy and financial perspective.

-Even though you have a Board who has a passion for the services your agency provides, your role is to direct that passion in a way that is appropriate for the Board role.
+Even though you have a Board who has a passion for the services your agency provides, your role is to direct that passion in a way that is appropriate for their Board role.

 Identify, Focus and Channel Board Interests

-If you do not take the time to elicit your board members’ interests and how they want to participate on the Board, two things may happen.
+If you do not take the time to elicit your board members’ interests and how they want to participate, two things may happen.

 They begin to slowly disengage because they have not found a way to make a meaningful contribution.